 Log into WooCommerce and head to WooCommerce > Settings > Inventory.
-The first thing to check on this screen is whether or not you have email notifications for low stock and/or out of stock products enabled.
+The first thing to check on this screen is whether or not you have email notifications for low stock and/or out of stock products enabled:

-During the busy shopping season, and depending on how quickly your products sell, you may want to increase the low stock threshold.
+You might also want to increase the low stock threshold.
 Consider bumping it up to give shoppers an earlier warning that inventory is getting low.

-Finally, before you leave this page, you should decide if you want any out of stock items to remain on the store or be hidden.
+Finally, before you leave this page, decide if you want any out of stock items to remain on the store or be hidden.
 If you’re planning to restock products frequently during the holidays, you may want to keep them around, complete with a “coming back soon” message; if you sell one-offs or are slow to restock, hiding the pages might be the way to go.